 - National Forest

-Sardis Lake OK Statistics & Helpful Links
+Sardis Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed

 Water Level Control: U.S. Army Corps of Engineers

 Surface Area: 14,360 acres